Key Takeaways

 Don't wait to report your claim.
 While some policies have stricter deadlines, you usually have 24 to 48 hours to inform your insurer.

 When you call, have your policy number and basic incident details like date, time and location.
-Describe what happened clearly, but stick to the facts.
+Describe what happened clearly.
 Don't speculate about causes or accept blame.
-You'll get a claim number and an adjuster who'll handle your case.
+You'll get a claim number and an adjuster handling your case.

 Step Four: Work with Your Insurance Adjuster

-Working with your insurance adjuster effectively can make the difference between a frustrating experience and a smooth settlement.
+Working with your insurance adjuster can help you get a smooth settlement.
 Your adjuster becomes your main point of contact throughout the commercial insurance claims process, so preparation is key.

 checkList icon